douglasduteil/dummy-6to5-karma-coverage/README.md

 # Dummy-6to5-karma-coverage

-> Dummy 6to5 project to test karma coverage on it with isparta
+> Dummy 6to5 project to test karma coverage on it with isparta oleg

 ### Dev Dependencies